-With no formal art training, this talented young artist is creating a major stir amongst South African and International art collectors alike.
-Wakaba boasts sell out shows in New York and Philadelphia and has traveled and exhibited extensively both locally and abroad.
+With no formal art training, Wakaba Mutheki is creating a major stir amongst South African and International art collectors alike.
+Wakaba Mutheki boasts sell out shows in New York and Philadelphia and has traveled and exhibited extensively both locally and abroad.

 Wakaba was one of 39 top artists from around the world that were chosen to take part in the recent collaboration between them and Mr Nelson Mandela.